Mimosa pudica: Phytoremediation

 Thirty-six native Thai plant species were tested to see which conducted the most phytoremediation of arsenic-polluted soils caused by tin mines.
 Mimosa pudica was one of the four species that significantly extracted and bioaccumulated the pollutant into its leaves.
 Other studies have found that Mimosa pudica extracts heavy metals such as copper, lead, tin, and zinc from polluted soils.
-This allows for the soil to gradually return to less toxic compositions.
+In principle, this accumulative behavior could be used to decontaminate some polluted soils.

 Nitrogen fixation

 If nitrogen-fixing bacteria are present in the environment, Mimosa pudica may form root nodules for them to inhabit.
-These bacteria are able to convert atmospheric nitrogen, which plants cannot use, into a form that plants can use.
-This trait is common among plants in the family Fabaceae.
-Nitrogen is a vital element for both plant growth and reproduction.
-Nitrogen is also essential for plant photosynthesis because it is a component of chlorophyll.
-Nitrogen fixation contributes nitrogen to the plant and to the soil surrounding the plant's roots.

-Nitrogen fixation is an adaptive trait that has transformed the parasitic relationship between the bacteria and plants into a mutualistic relationship.
-The shifting dynamics of this relationship are demonstrated by the corresponding improvement of various symbiotic characteristics in both Mimosa pudica and bacteria.
-These traits include enhanced "competitive nodulation, nodule development, intracellular infection, and bacteroid persistence".
+These bacteria are able to convert atmospheric nitrogen into ammonia that plants can use for growth, i.e. nitrogen fixation.

-As much as 60% of the nitrogen found in Mimosa pudica can be attributed to the fixation of N_{2} by bacteria.
+As much as 60% of the nitrogen found in Mimosa pudica can be attributed to nitrogen fixation by its captive bacteria.
 Burkholderia phymatum STM815^{T} and Cupriavidus taiwanensis LMG19424^{T} are beta-rhizobial strains of diazotrophs that are highly effective at fixing nitrogen when coupled with M. pudica.
 Burkholderia is also shown to be a strong symbiont of Mimosa pudica in nitrogen-poor soils in regions like Cerrado and Caatinga.